vgarshin/gsom_jhub_deploy/README.md

 | `kubectl logs <pod_name> -n jhub -c <container_name> --previous` | List logs from pod named `<pod_name>` in `jhub` namespace if many docker containers are in a pod, where `<container_name>` stands for a container to find.
 Note the key `--previous` for the logs of a previous container launch |
 | `kubectl -n jhub exec -it <pod_name> /bin/bash` | Get access to shell `/bin/bash` of the running pod (container) `<pod_name>` in `jhub` namespace |

-Full list of the possible `kubectl` commands can be found [HERE](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).
+Full list of the possible `kubectl` commands can be found [in Kubernetes manual](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 ## Customization

 #### Environments

 JupyterHub allows to customize user environment which is the set of software packages, environment variables, and various files that are present when the user logs in.
-Overall manual for customization options can be found [HERE](https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/customizing/user-environment.html).
+Overall manual for customization options can be found [in Zero-to-JupyterHub manual](https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/customizing/user-environment.html).

 Current installation already offers a few environments:
 - Data Science environment